 No, not witty or inspirational things that other people have said.
-I mean estimated costs.
+When I say quotes, I mean estimated costs.

 One of the things I find frustrating about living in Portugal is how difficult it is to get quotes for work that needs doing.
 To my way of thinking, it’s in a company’s interests to provide potential clients with the information that they need promptly and with a smile to maximize its chances of getting the business.
 Especially in the current financial climate.

 That’s not how things work here, it seems.

 Word of mouth and personal connections go a long way in Portugal so I’m guessing that most Portuguese people can put out feelers within their extended family and social network to rustle up a suitable person for the job at a reasonable price when things need doing.

 For expats without such contacts, the ridiculously hard work of tracking down and arranging for someone to work on a property can be enough to make you scream, or at least it has been for me.